 Airport transfers on Day 1 and Day 10; two pre-cruise hotel nights in the Quito; overnight at Galapagos Tortoise Camp (weather permitting); shipboard accommodations; kayaking; gear on loan (wetsuits, snorkeling gear); meals from breakfast on Day 2 through breakfast on Day 10; local beer and house wine with dinner aboard the ship; most gratuities.
 Subject to change without notice.

 Airfare; Galapagos National Park entrance fee; Galapagos Transit Card; some gratuities; alcohol not mentioned as included; items of a personal nature such as phone calls, laundry, internet etc.; required medical evacuation insurance; travel insurance; optional activities; some gratuities; fuel surcharge may apply.

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
 Approximate cost (including service fee): $500-$700 per adult; $350-$450 per child under 12 (copy of passport required).

-*A surcharge of $48 per person for Travelex medical evacuation insurance through Natural Habitat Adventures is included in the voyage fares listed.
+*A surcharge for Travelex medical evacuation insurance through Natural Habitat Adventures is added to your tour invoice.
 It is mandatory to have this insurance for this trip.
 If you wish to go with a different carrier, you will need to show proof of coverage to have this charge removed from your invoice.
 Please contact ExpeditionTrips for details.